shanice-l/UNOPose/README.md

 This repo provides for the implementation of the CVPR'25 paper:
 **UNOPose: Unseen Object Pose Estimation with an Unposed RGB-D Reference Image**

+NOTE: UNO (/ˈuːnoʊ/) means one in Spanish and Italian.

 ## Overview
 Given a query image presenting a target object unseen during training, we aim to estimate its segmentation and 6DoF pose w.r.t. a reference frame.
 While previous methods often rely on the CAD model or multiple RGB(-D) images for reference, we merely use one unposed RGB-D reference image.
 ![Teaser](./assets/teaser.jpg "")